-- Click the Groups folder, then right-click Administrators and click Add to Group.
+- Click the Groups folder, right-click Administrators, and then click Add to Group.

 - On the Administrators Properties window, click Add.

-- On the Select Users window, in Enter the object names to select, type the newly created user (for example, Alert Logic), and click Check Names.
+- On the Select Users window, in Enter the object names to select, type the newly created user (for example, Alert Logic), and then click Check Names.

 - After the window refreshes, reflecting any changes and user confirmation, click OK.